Close

 This is normal and many others may experience the same things you are, but just do not show it.

-It is okay to talk about your feelings and experience with friends, family, your RA, a counselor in the Counseling Center, an academic advisor, or your peer mentor.
+It is okay to talk about your feelings and experience with friends, family, your RA, a counselor in the Center for Counseling and Mental Health Wellness, an academic advisor, or your peer mentor.

 • Freshman 15 Myth